KUB's Time of Use Rate for EV Charging: How It Works

 Do You Qualify?

-You qualify if all three of these apply:
+You qualify if both of these apply:

-- You are a KUB residential electric customer — check your electricity bill
+- You are a KUB residential electric customer, check your electricity bill

 Are you a KUB customer?

 KUB serves Knoxville and parts of seven surrounding counties.
-Check your electricity bill — it will say "Knoxville Utilities Board" or "KUB" if you're in their territory.
-If your bill says "Lenoir City Utilities Board (LCUB)," you're served by a different utility — LCUB may have its own programs, contact them directly.
+Check your electricity bill, it will say "Knoxville Utilities Board" or "KUB" if you're in their territory.
+If your bill says "Lenoir City Utilities Board (LCUB)," you're served by a different utility.
+LCUB may have its own programs, contact them directly.
 Farragut residents in Knox County are generally served by KUB.

-| Charger | Price | KUB Rebate Eligible? | Notes |
+| Charger | Price | Scheduling? | Notes |

 |---|---|---|---|

-| ChargePoint Home Flex | $299–$349 | Yes | Smart charger with app — good if you want TOU scheduling |
+| ChargePoint Home Flex | $299–$349 | Yes | App-based scheduling, good fit for a TOU rate |

-| Enel X JuiceBox 48 | $329–$399 | Yes | Smart scheduling, energy tracking |
+| Enel X JuiceBox 48 | $329–$399 | Yes | Smart scheduling and usage tracking |

-| Tesla Wall Connector | $390–$430 | Yes | Best for Tesla owners; KUB accepts it unlike some programs |
+| Tesla Wall Connector | $390–$430 | Yes | Scheduling built into the Tesla app for Tesla owners |

-| Emporia EV Charger | $169–$199 | Yes | Budget smart charger — good value for KUB rebate |
+| Emporia EV Charger | $169–$199 | Yes | Budget smart charger with scheduling |

-Step-by-Step: How to Claim the KUB Rebate
+Step-by-Step: How to Enroll in the TOU Rate

 -